hyoo-ru/mam_mol/readme.md

 - [Full reactivity](#reactivity) in all application layers.
 Not only between View and ViewModel.
 - [Automatic dependency tracking](#reactivity) between reactive containers.
 No need to manual publish/subscribe/unsubscribe and streams routing.
 - [Effective state synchronization](mem) in right way.
-- Automatic include modules to package at compile time.
-No need to manual import them.
+- Automatic inclusion of modules in package at compile time.
+No need for manually importing them.
 [Just use it](#zero-configuration).
 - Very small modules.
 [All of them are optional](#zero-configuration).
 - Cross platform.
 [Support any environment](#zero-configuration) (NodeJS, Web browsers, Cordova).
 - Static typing ([TypeScript](https://www.typescriptlang.org/)).
 Full IDE support.
 - Full customization.
-No implementation hiding.
+No hidden implementation.
 [All aspects are overridable](#lego-components).
 - [Lifecycle management](#reactivity).
-Automatic destroy of unnecessary objects.
+Automatic destruction of unnecessary objects.
 - [Easy debugging](#debugging).
 User friendly id's of all objects.
 Quick access to all objects from console.
 - Easy [user friendly logging](#debugging) of all state changes.
 - Pseudosynchronous code.
 [Asynchrony is abstracted by reactivity](#reactivity).
 No callbacks/promises/streams hell.
 No async/await/yield virus.